Harness Introduces LDAP Support

-Role-Based Access Control (RBAC), SAML and LDAP integration are fundamental security capabilities for enabling Continuous Delivery as-a-Service.
-Without them you’ve got a manual world of pain for enabling user authentication and authorization in your org.
+Role-Based Access Control (RBAC), SAML, and LDAP integration are fundamental security capabilities for enabling Continuous Delivery.
+Without them you've got a manual world of pain for enabling user authentication and authorization in your org.

-Harness shipped RBAC and SAML support back in March 2018, today we’re shipping LDAP integration.
+Harness shipped RBAC and SAML support back in March 2018, and today, we're shipping LDAP integration.